This review is based on the opinion of coLanguage.

 • Travelling will be easier and more fun

-• The possibility to work in Dutch-speaking companies
+• The possibility of working in Dutch-speaking companies

 • Expanding your social network